andrewf2/Java_Active_record/README.md

 # Java_Active_record
-Implementing a Object Relational Mapper that I wrote using JAVA for creating dynamic sequel statements
+Implementing a Object Relational Mapper that I wrote using JAVA for creating dynamic SQL statements